edumco/automation-resources/docs/programming/javascript.md

 Javascript is a scripted language that runs on browsers and allows creation of dynamic pages and most recently create complete systems through NodeJS.

-It is used for test webpages and hybrid applications.
+It is used for test web pages and hybrid applications.

 Protractor, Jasmine